Veganbaking.net Vegan Baking Recipes Vegan Breakfast Recipes Vegan Pancake Recipes Vegan Buttermilk Pancakes

 Vegan Buttermilk Pancakes

 This Vegan Buttermilk Pancake recipe takes advantage of soy milk's ability to curdle when exposed to acids.
 You can choose lemon juice or even cream of tartar as your acid of choice but I prefer the additional flavor complexity that apple cider vinegar contributes.
 Buttermilk flavor is also enhanced by adding Vegan Butter or margarine to the batter which also adds moisture and fluffiness.
 Hemp and almond milk will curdle to a certain degree but not as much as soy milk.
 Coconut milk and rice milk are not recommended for this recipe because they lack sufficient protein and will not curdle at all.
 Top these vegan pancakes with maple syrup, berries and/or a dollop of almond butter.

-Vegan Buttermilk Pancakes Recipe2 ½ cups soy milk
+Vegan Buttermilk Pancake Recipe2 ½ cups soy milk

 4 teaspoons apple cider vinegar